filetrust/Glasswall-Security-Policies/policies/data-classification-policy.md

 Confidential information must be removed from desks, computer screens, and common areas unless it is currently in use.
 Confidential information should be stored under lock and key (or key card/keypad), with the key, key card, or code secured.

+### 4.3 Cloud Storage

+The following guidelines apply to storage of the different types of company data.

+##### 4.2.1.1 Personal

+There are no requirements for personal information.

+##### 4.2.1.2 Public

+There are no requirements for public information.

+#### 4.2.3 Operational

+Operational data must be stored where the backup schedule is appropriate to the importance of the data, at the discretion of the user.

+#### 4.2.4 Critical

+Critical data must be stored on a storage medium that gets the most frequent backups (refer to the Backup Policy for additional information).
+System- or disk-level redundancy is required.

+#### 4.2.5 Confidential

+ Confidential information should be stored under lock and key (or key card/keypad), with the key, key card, or code secured.

 ### 4.3 Data Transmission

 The following guidelines apply to transmission of the different types of company data.